Integrity: Volume 1 (1946) - purchase here

 Integrity was a magazine that could never compete with the bigger Catholic periodicals in terms of number of subscribers.
 Yet was that ever the point?
 What it did lack in financial wherewithal and prestige, it more than made up with its unique and deeply penetrating analysis of the problems facing Catholics in today's world.

 When you read the issues of Integrity, you are challenged to think as a Catholic, to act as a Catholic, to live as a Catholic.
-This does not mean a sort of superficial piling on of devotion towards sometimes very human problems, but a realization that we must re-orient our whole life towards Christ.
+They did not advocate a sort of superficial piling on of devotion towards sometimes very human problems, but offered a vision to re-orient our whole life towards Christ.
 That was the goal of Integrity.
 Did they fail?
 It lasted 10 years, miraculously, under two editorships (Carol Robinson and Ed Willock for the first half and Dorothy Dohen, eventual professor of sociology at Fordham University, during the latter half).
 At their height, they had roughly 15,000 subscribers, done without much advertisements but through word of mouth.

 It would be easy to dismiss the importance of this "little" magazine but when you begin to read these articles you will be astonished at their relevance for the 21st century reader.
-They debate and wrestle with the questions of the family, economics, the nature of faith, the moral life, the Sacred Liturgy, culture, recreation, fatherhood, motherhood and many other important ideas.
+They debate and wrestle with questions of the family, economics, the nature of faith, the moral life, the Sacred Liturgy, culture, recreation, fatherhood, motherhood and many other "flesh and blood" ideas.
 That is why we at Arouca Press have begun the daunting task of republishing all of the issues of Integrity beginning with Volume 1.
 It is a monumental task but after many years of searching and obtaining individual issues, we have all the issues waiting to be republished.
+We thank all those who are supporting this project.

 This page will keep track of all the published volumes of Integrity in a convenient place.